Lots of Kiwi businesses either start off down at the local farmers market – or dip their toes into the world of Trading on Amazon.

 Quite often enterprises grow without too much thought being given to their tax responsibilities and they can find themselves in a tax mess.

-This short blog is not about scaring you, or putting you off.
-But hopefully will give you some useful information about when you should start getting yourself organised for tax and accounting purposes on your trader journey.
+This short blog is not about scaring you or putting you off.
+However, hopefully will give you some useful information about when you should start getting yourself organised for tax and accounting purposes on your trader journey.

 Let’s talk about income tax first.
-If you are a NZ tax resident (you live here most of the time) then you have to pay tax on your worldwide income.
-Whatever the source, farmers market, amazon trading and every other kind income here in New Zealand.
-You may also have to file a US tax return, pay tax there and then claim that in your NZ return.
+If you are a NZ tax resident (you live here most of the time) then you have to pay tax on your worldwide income, whatever the source.
+This includes farmers market, Amazon trading and every other kind of income here in New Zealand.
+You may also have to file a US tax return, pay tax there and then claim the tax credit in your NZ return.

 Let’s say you sell $10,000 of your natural hand cream over the year and it costs $7,000 to produce it, you’ll pay income tax here in NZ on the $3,000 of profit that you made.
 We can help you include this in your tax return and make sure you’ve claimed everything that you can.

 If you do have to file in the US, we have some excellent contacts that can help make sure you are paying the correct amount of tax.

 Regrettably this is more complex.
 If you’re selling over $60,000 worth of product here in NZ at the farmers market (well done!), then you have to register and account for GST.
 Call or email us on [email protected] and we’ll get you sorted out.

 If you are Amazon trading, hang on to your sanity.
 This is where it gets complex and potentially very difficult to administer.